-She has since completed an internship working with renowned ceramic artist Frances Priest and Atlas Arts on ‘Patterns of Flora’ which is installed at Raasay House.
-Jen has also worked as an artist facilitator with South Lanarkshire Council, the Scottish Mental Health Arts Festival, Scottish Refugee Council and Terra Incognita Arts.
+She has since completed an internship working with renowned ceramic artist Frances Priest and Atlas Arts on ‘Patterns of Flora’ which is installed at Raasay House, off the East Coast of Skye.
+Jen has also worked for three years as a ceramics tutor with South Lanarkshire Council delivering classes for children, teen and adult courses.
+Jen has also had the privilege to run ceramics workshops as an artist facilitator for the Scottish Mental Health Arts Festival, Scottish Refugee Council and Terra Incognita Arts.

-In 2017 Jen moved to Wasp’s South Block Studios to set up her own studio where she produces functional, contemporary ceramics.
+In 2017 Jen moved to Wasp’s South Block to set up her own studio where she produces functional, contemporary ceramics.

-The decision to specialise in this time-consuming surface design while still prioritising functional ware is a conscious step away from mass-produced table ware and instead prioritises giving time to an object in the hope that it will be used and valued for many years.
+The decision to specialise in this time-consuming surface design, while still prioritising functional ware, is a conscious step away from mass-produced table ware and instead prioritises giving time to an object in the hope that it will be used and valued for many years.

 Jen is a member of the Scottish Potter’s Association.